eleemosynator/writeups/white_rabbit/readme.md

 Looking into `calculate_checksum` doesn't get us much further: It calculates a 32-bit [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check)-like checksum using the primitive polynomial `0x182F63B78`.
-There are many ways to invert this, but as it only has 32-bits, it will not give us the complete password we need.
+There are a couple of ways to invert this, but as the checksum only has 32-bits, it will not give us the complete password we need.

 The next segment is a bit more interesting:

 ![level1-call-vig](./level1-call-vig.png)

 Effectively it's just: